USAJOBS/help-center/faq/application/process.md

 * Providing more personal information.
 * Providing more documentation.
 * Answering eligibility questions.
-* Completing an occupational questionnaire.
+* Completing an occupational questionnaire – look for a preview of the questions under the **Required documents** section.

 The time it takes to submit an application depends on the job you’re applying for and the agency's requirements.

-After you submit your application, go back to your USAJOBS account and make sure the hiring agency received your application.
-You can see status updates in the **Application** section of your account.
+After you submit your application, go back to the **Application** section of your USAJOBS account and make sure the hiring agency received your application.
+Your application status will say **Received** if the application went through.

 ### How long will it take to receive an updated status?
 It may take a few hours after you complete your application for the agency to update your application status.